 The first step is to estimate your budget.
-The following budget strategy presents the main expenses an average delegate should have from their arrival in London July 17th through to their departure on July 20th.
-If you are planning to stay a few extra days, those expenses are not considered in this budget and should be covered by each individual delegate.
+The following strategy presents the main expenses that an average delegate would have on arrival on July 17th through to departure on July 20th.
+Expenses from arriving early or departing at a later date are not considered in this budget and should be accounted for in your personal budget.

-Things you should consider when you are making your budget:
+Things you should consider when building your budget:

-Be sure to check your flight costs early, Student Energy will not be able to cover these costs, so you’ll have to obtain these funds on your own.
-The sooner you obtain the flight, the cheaper it will be.
+Be sure to check your flight costs early.
+Student Energy will not be able to cover flight costs, so you will be responsible to obtain these funds on your own.
+The sooner you book the flight, the cheaper it will be.

-We have worked hard with partners to make the Summit accessible to as many students as possible.
-All registration fees are subsidized The full registration fees to attend SES 2019 are £500 ($680 USD), but the majority of students will receive partial bursaries.
+We have worked hard with partners to make the Summit as accessible to as many students as possible.
+All registration fees are subsidized.
+The full registration fee to attend SES 2019 is £500 ($680 USD), however the majority of students will receive partial bursaries.

 Access to all plenary and breakout sessions led by global energy experts and leaders